xamarin/mac-samples/ButtonMadness/Readme.md

 ---
 name: Xamarin.Mac - ButtonMadness
-description: This is a button sample for mac.
+description: This is a button sample for macOS apps.
 page_type: sample
 languages:
 - csharp